 From Dream to Reality

 Bergstrom was an art teacher for around 20 years in private studios and public schools.
 Eventually, she knew that even though she loved teaching art, she had to pursue her farming dream full-time.
-Within a week of moving into her Bluffdale, Utah, home, a friend of hers contacted her and told her about a person she knew who sold alpacas.
-She met up with Dina Riddle from Circle Cliff Ranch, who would become one of Bergstrom’s mentors, and bought her first three alpacas.
-After that, she knew that she had to fulfill her sheep dream, so she did some research and found some Icelandic Sheep that she ended up purchasing as well.
-Bergstrom would continue to add more and more animals, and today she has around two dozen animals on her farm including alpacas, sheep, goats, chickens, and bees.
+Within a week of moving into her Bluffdale home, a friend of hers contacted her and told her about a person she knew who sold alpacas.
+She met up with Diena Riddle from Circle Cliff Ranch, who would become one of Bergstrom’s mentors, and bought her first three alpacas.
+After that, Bergstrom knew that she had to fulfill her sheep dream, so she did some research and found some Icelandic Sheep that she ended up purchasing as well.
+Bergstrom would continue to add more and more animals, and Bergstrom Farms became a reality.
+Today Bergstrom has around two dozen animals on her farm including alpacas, sheep, goats, chickens, and bees.

 The Daily Grind